-Gregerson, Rosow, Johnson & Nilan is pleased to announce that Julie Matucheski has joined the firm as an associate attorney.
-Julie is a graduate of the University of Minnesota Law School.
-She joins the firm after serving as a judicial law clerk at the Alaska Supreme Court and the Alaska Superior Court.
+Gregerson, Rosow, Johnson & Nilan is pleased to announce that David Hackworthy has joined the firm as an associate attorney.
+David is a graduate of Loyola University of Chicago School of Law, where he received recognition for his work as an oral advocate in moot court.
+David joins the firm after serving as a judicial law clerk to Judge Heidi Schellhas of the Minnesota Court of Appeals.

 Joshua Dorothy was recently featured in Minnesota Lawyer’s “Breaking the Ice” column.
 In the interview, Joshua discusses his work as a strategic partner who can help clients navigate their legal issues, so that they can focus their energy on what they do best: run their businesses.
 To read the full article and learn more about Joshua, click here:

 Dan Gregerson recently won dismissal of a surety bad faith claim in North Dakota district court.
 Our motion for summary judgment argued that the surety made a good faith and reasonable investigation of the bond claim presented by the plaintiff, and that there was a reasonable basis for denial of the plaintiff’s bond claim.
 The court agreed and granted summary judgment to our client.
 The court dismissed the claim for bad faith with prejudice.